sindhura298/newGitTest/README.md

 Hello Guys!!

-I am java developer and I am new to GIT.
+I am java developer and I am new to GIT.This is sindhu branch